learn-co-curriculum/programming-mindset-introducing-the-flatiron-programming-process/README.md

 implement your solution, you want to optimize your implementation.
 To find ways to keep your implementation simple and readable, you can use documentation to see if heavy lifting work has already been done for you.
-If you see that it has, but you don’t understand how to use it, experiment in IRB and bring your new understanding to your implementation’s design.
+If you see that it has, but you don’t understand how to use it, test out the code and bring your new understanding to your implementation’s design.

 ### Translate the Procedure Description into Code